OxideUi/OxideUi/README.md

 ```

 #### Layout System
-OxideUI uses a Flexbox-based layout system for arranging widgets:
+StratoSDK uses a Flexbox-based layout system for arranging widgets:

 ```rust
 Row::new()